Tasks#

 • list: A list of values of a specific type.
 Equivalent to Python’s list.

 Tasks can have multiple parameters of different types.
-EOS will ensure that the parameters passed to a task are of the correct type and have values that meet their constraints.
+EOS validates that parameters are the correct type and meet their constraints.

 Files#